wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/4-portal-css.md

 ## Upload custom CSS

 Any starter portal has two files already included as child web files of the home page: `bootstrap.min.css` and `theme.css`.
 These files define the default styles and theme for your entire portal.
-You can upload and edit additional stylesheets in portals Studio by using the **Themes** section on the toolbelt.
+You can upload and edit additional stylesheets in portals Studio by using the **Themes** section on the tool belt.

 > [!div class="mx-imgBorder"]
 > [![CSS Editing](../media/css-edit.png)](../media/css-edit.png#lightbox)